 Find Suitable Time

 People say morning is the best time to study because our mind is fresh and it’s easy to absorb new information.
 That’s indeed true and I have experienced it myself when revising for exams.

 Since morning is where I do my daily routine, I studied either in the afternoon or sometimes at night after dinner.
 The thing is studying at times like this sometimes works but not always.
 What I should do is:

 a.
 Make an experiment and set a fixed time to study rather than studying irregularly.

 b.
 Find the best time in the day where my brain can absorb information easily.

 Know When To Ask For Help

 I was self-teaching myself using an app called Spanish Grammar.
 I admit there were times I struggle because I couldn’t understand what’s being written.
-I should have reached out to fellow language learners when things get tough and ask for clarification.
+I should have reached out to fellow language learners or native speakers when things get tough and ask for clarification.
 But instead I kept it to myself and that was why my brain can’t handle it anymore.

 I was hard on myself and that’s just who I am.
 I won’t ask for help until I figure and compile all the problem so, I don’t have to ask repeatedly.
 I did the same with English, so I thought why would Spanish be any different.
 I was wrong!
 That’s a lesson to learn.